Confirmation at St. Stephen Lutheran Church

 Important Dates & Times:

 (at least one parent is asked to attend.
-Confirmation students are not asked to attend.
+Confirmation students do not need to attend.

 Parents of 7th and 8th graders need not attend).

-- Huddle Guide meeting is on Wednesday, September 20th at 8:oo pm.
+- Huddle Guide meeting is on Wednesday, September 12th at 7:oo pm.

 Frequently Asked Questions about Confirmation: